Justtejas/image-resizer/README.md

 # image-resizer
-A lightweight desktop application to resize images made with Electron.
+A lightweight desktop application to resize images.